ErlendMariusOmmundsen/Messaging-App/readme.md

 ## User Stories

 Nr.
-1: "I want to login and read messages from other people."
+1: "As a human, i want to login and read messages from other people."